Donohoe says salary top-ups need to be seen in context of stimulus

 Minister for Finance Paschal Donohoe said he could understand the anger at the pay rise for Ministers of State.
 Photograph: Julien Behal

-Minister for Finance Paschal Donohoe says he accepts that a Cabinet decision to top-up pay for super-junior Ministers is causing “a great annoyance and anger”.
+Minister for Finance Paschal Donohoe has said he accepts that a Cabinet decision to top-up pay for super-junior Ministers is causing “a great annoyance and anger”.

 Mr Donohoe said he “can absolutely understand the anger this is causing for some”, but urged people to view the move “in the context” of the wider stimulus plan announced by the Government last week.